Oprichnina

 Oprichniki, by Nikolai Nevrev, shows the mock coronation of Ivan Fyodorov-Chelyadnin (enthroned) accused of conspiracy, before his execution.
-The man with the knife is Ivan the Terrible himself: according to Alexander Guagnini, Ivan stabbed Fyodorov-Chelyadnin in the heart and the oprichniks finished the victim off.
+The man with the knife is Ivan the Terrible himself: according to Alexander Guagnini, Ivan stabbed Fyodorov-Chelyadnin in the heart and the oprichniks finished him off.

-The oprichnina (опри́чнина, /ru/; from Russian oprich (опричь meaning "apart from" or "special") was a state policy implemented by Tsar Ivan the Terrible in Russia between 1565 and 1572.
+The oprichnina (опри́чнина, /ru/; from опричь) was a state policy implemented by Tsar Ivan the Terrible in Russia between 1565 and 1572.
 The policy included mass repression of the boyars (Russian aristocrats), including public executions and confiscation of their land and property.
 In this context the term can also refer to: